Failure Analysis Helps SD1 of Northern Kentucky Improve Its Continuous Sewer Assessment Program

 - Bo Copeland - Hazen and Sawyer

 Sewer pipe structural and maintenance condition are each assessed and scored based on CCTV inspections, and next actions for pipes are determined based on each of these scores separately.
 The most conservative of these dictates the next action that is actually scheduled.
 The triggers for re-inspection and the return frequencies were made relatively conservative at the start of the program to get a better understanding of operation and maintenance (O&M) “hotspot” areas.
-Additionally, the original goal of the plan was to inspect the entire system, as it existed in 2008, within ten years.

 The program has been effective in reducing O&M blockage-related overflows in the system.
 However, SD1 has been conducting a comprehensive review and analysis of the program with the goal to manage risks related to the CSAP more effectively and efficiently by utilizing historical data to better understand the historical behavior of its collection system and, thereby, to revise and improve internal CSAP processes.